nmielnik/notes/semver-talk-06-15-2015/README.md

   * X = major
   * Y = minor
   * Z = patch/revisioning
-* npm packages use this (well, they're supposed to anyway)
+* npm uses this (well, they're supposed to anyway)
-* There is an established standard
+* Major.Minor.Patch is a pretty common syntax

+## Define Your API
+* What are the public facing pieces of your application?
+* Definitely API:
+  * Endpoints used to initialize or interact with your code
+  * Public methods on your core application

+## Major Version
+* Any change to API methods which are not backward compatible require a major version increase
+*